 - Choose a topic you feel you have mastery of.

-- Content is your decision, but some areas of discussion that I will be looking for include: Background or history of the issue, discussion of how the professor presented the issue in class, differing viewpoints on the issue or theory, real life examples to help explain the issue or theory, supporting reasons for your position, links to additional information.
+- Content is your decision, but some areas of discussion that I will be looking for on the page include: Background or history of the issue/topic, discussion of how the professor presented the issue in class, differing viewpoints on the issue or theory, real life examples to help explain the issue or theory, supporting reasons for your position, links to additional information.

 - The web page should be graphically interesting for your audience.
 If copyrighted images are used, create an images cited section in addition to a works cited.
 Canva can be useful for generating interesting graphics to insert into the web page.